-Daylilies are easy-to-care-for perennials that can enhance any landscape.
+Daylilies are striking flowering perennials that can enhance a landscape with little gardening effort.

-They come in various colors and range in size from one foot to 6 feet, though most are from 18 inches to 36 inches.
-They have a tuberous root system and can be either deciduous or evergreen.
+They bloom in various colors and range in size from one foot to 6 feet, though most are from 18 inches to 36 inches.
+Their tuberous root system can be deciduous or evergreen.

-Daylilies can be used in clumps, mass plantings for flower bed borders, ground covers, or containers.
-Their lily-like blossoms are excellent as cut flowers.
+They can be planted in clumps, mass plantings for flower bed borders, ground covers, or containers.
+Their elegant and delicate blossoms are often featured in floral bouquets.

 Tip: After being cut, daylilies should be refrigerated for about an hour with their stems in water to make them last longer.